 Components, UI (with UX flow), Prototype, illustration, should all be separate file on Figma.
 Within each file, the screens must be organized in pages, where a page corresponds to one particular feature of the application.

-At a high-level, we work with:
+At a high-level, the team works with:

 - Components, which are UI elements that can be reused across the design projects (for instance buttons, inputs, system messages, etc).